 MS in babies, children, and teens is similar to MS in adults.
 However, there are some differences:

-- Compared with adults, children likely experience more frequent relapses — during which symptoms worsen significantly — one study suggests.
+- Compared with adults, children likely experience more frequent relapses — during which symptoms worsen significantly —

 - Another study reports that children with MS take more time to reach motor disability milestones than adults with MS.